Exploring Efficient Asymmetric Blind-Spots for Self-Supervised Denoising in Real-World Scenarios: Methods

-From Fig.~\ref{fig:erf}(c), it is apparent that our AT-BSN only loses a portion of the information within the blind-spot area, while the ERF outside the blind-spot remains unaffected.
-Also see Fig~\ref{fig:corr}, the $7\times7$ green box covers the main areas in the noise correlation map.
-This inspires us to set the size of blind-spot to 7 during training.
+\textbf{Effective Receptive Field Analysis.} We further compare the effective receptive fields (ERF) of the two schemes to demonstrate the importance of training at full resolution structure.
+Noise correlation is generally confined to local regions, according to Lee's statistics~\cite{APBSN}.
+Therefore, it is unnecessary to disrupt regions beyond the local neighbors.
+We consider the ERF of the central pixel, and take our method and PD operation in AP-BSN as an example, as shown in Fig.~\ref{fig:erf}.
+The ERF of AP-BSN is calculated on the subgraph and remapped back to the original resolution structure.
+One can find that the ERF of AP-BSN in the original image manifests as a sparse grid-like pattern, akin to the effect of simple stacking of dilated convolutions~\cite{yu2015multi}.
+This characteristic comes with similar drawbacks to the dilated convolutions~\cite{chen2017rethinking,wang2018understanding,yu2015multi}, namely \textbf{1)} the loss of local information, posing challenges for the model to learn clues from the grid-like discontinuous sub-image for recovering the clean signal, and \textbf{2)} long-ranged information might be not relevant.
+Moreover, the loss of information continuity outside the center blind-spot can also introduce aliasing artifacts.
+Nevertheless, it is apparent that our method only loses a portion of the information within the blind-spot area, while the ERF outside the blind-spot remains unaffected.
+This inspires us to set the size of blind-spot to 9 during training.
 Due to the higher correlation of the signal compared to the noise, the central pixel can be recovered using the pixels outside the blind-spot that are less correlated with it in the noise domain.
 It is worth noting that the size of the blind-spot can be minimized during inference to reduce information loss.